chrispycrust/roam-bear-theme/README.md

-Reproducing my favourite themes from Bear Pro for Roam
+# Reproducing my favourite themes from Bear Pro for Roam for a better everyday note-taking experience :)

 ## Light theme: Solarised Light